geraldwuhoo/geraldwu.com/README.md

 ## The roadmap

-* Add "About Me" section
+- [x] Add "About Me" section
-* Add footer with contact info
+- [ ] Add footer with contact info
-* Optimize images
+- [x] Optimize images
-* ~~GitLab CI/CD to automatically deploy changes to geraldwu.com~~ DONE
+- [x] GitLab CI/CD to automatically deploy changes to geraldwu.com
-* gzip compression at the webserver
+- [x] gzip compression at the webserver